 GitHub is one of the most common source code repositories for modern application development in the DevOps process, supporting over 83 million users.
 GHES provides

 - the ability to automate the build, test, and deployment pipeline during continuous integration and continuous delivery (CI/CD) processes

 What Can Self-hosted, On-premises GHES Do For You?

-Self-hosted on-premises GHES using S3-compatible fast ObjectStore allows businesses to develop and deploy applications on premises faster than in the cloud and in a secure, self-hosted, and managed on-premises environment.
+Using S3-compatible fast ObjectStore, businesses can develop and deploy applications on premises faster than in the cloud and in a secure, self-hosted, and managed on-premises environment.
 The on-premises implementation of GHES also allows developers to customize the CI/CD workflow and integrate with some of the common development tools used during the software development life cycle (SDLC).

 The self-hosted on-premises GHES can be installed on bare metal and virtual machines.
 Apart from the core filesystem and code repositories, GitHub Actions use AWS S3 or S3-compatible ObjectStores like Pure Storage FlashBlade//S for scalable capacity and performance.
 FlashBlade//S is a consolidated storage platform for both file and object workloads, delivering a simplified experience for infrastructure and data management.

 Figure 1: Layout diagram of self-hosted on-premises GHES with FlashBlade//S.